mit-pdos/sigmaos/cpython3.11/Doc/library/traceback.rst

 .. versionadded:: 3.5

-:class:`!TracebackException` objects are created from actual exceptions to capture data for later printing.
-They offer a more lightweight method of storing this information by avoiding holding references to :ref:`traceback<traceback-objects>` and :ref:`frame<frame-objects>` objects In addition, they expose more options to configure the output compared to the module-level functions described above.
+:class:`!TracebackException` objects are created from actual exceptions to capture data for later printing in a lightweight fashion.

 .. class:: TracebackException(exc_type, exc_value, exc_traceback, *, limit=None, lookup_lines=True, capture_locals=False, compact=False, max_group_width=15, max_group_depth=10)

-   Capture an exception for later rendering.
-The meaning of *limit*, *lookup_lines* and *capture_locals* are as for the :class:`StackSummary` class.
+   Capture an exception for later rendering. *limit*, *lookup_lines* and *capture_locals* are as for the :class:`StackSummary` class.

    If *compact* is true, only data that is required by :class:`!TracebackException`'s :meth:`format` method